-The China Collection focuses on humanities and social sciences.
-It is particularly strong in collectanea sets (congshu), which cover 17-19th c. literary works.
-It holds more than 1,000 reels of microfilm from the Union Research Institute (Hong Kong) collection of PRC newspapers for the period 1949-66, and is one of only 5 such collections in the US.
-The Collection is also notable for its holdings on SE China (Guangdong, Fujian, Hong Kong, Taiwan), Republican-period government gazetteers, materials on Taiwan’s history in the Qing era, and presidential papers of the Republic of China.
+The China Collection focuses on humanities and social sciences, and is strong in collectanea sets (congshu), which cover 17-19th c. literary works.
+It holds more than 1,000 reels of microfilm from the Union Research Institute (Hong Kong) collection of PRC newspapers for the period 1946-66, one of only 5 such collections in the U.S. The China Collection is also notable for its holdings on SE China, Republican-period government gazetteers, materials on Taiwan’s history in the Qing era, and presidential papers of the Republic of China.
 The collection of Taiwan government publications during the early period of the Chiang regime is considered one of the best outside Taiwan.
-Recent acquisitions include the donation of Prof. Emeritus Y. H. Ecke’s sizeable art history collection.

-The Korea Collection is one of the top 5 academic collections in America.
-It is strong in the humanities, especially history, and has been gaining in the arts and social sciences, particularly relating to 20th c.
+The Korea Collection is one of the top 5 academic collections in the US.
+It is strong in the humanities, especially history, and has been gaining in the arts, business, and social sciences, particularly relating to 20th c.
 Korea.
 A collection of North Korean materials was acquired with previous NRCEA funding.
-As one of 9 members of the Korean Collections Consortium of North America, UH has received since 1994 annual grants from the Korea Foundation to acquire materials on modern social conditions, traditional music, architecture, urban planning, Cheju Island, and Korea-related materials in languages other than Chinese, Japanese, and English.
-Special holdings include America’s largest microfilm of the Kyujanggak Collection (classical works from the Choson Dynasty).
-The CKS Library holds the papers of the Tongjihoe and the Doo Soo Suh Collection.
-The Korea Collection attracts scholars from Korea itself; CKS annually supports an average of 5 visiting researchers using the Collection.
+UH has received grants since 1994 from the Korea Foundation to develop collections in such areas as modern social conditions, traditional music, urban planning and Cheju Island.
+The Collection now provides greater access to fee-based online full-text databases from Korea by participating in consortia with other Korea collections in North America.
+Special holdings include America’s largest microfilm of the Kyujanggak Collection (Choson Dynasty royal collections), microfilms of the Imanishi Collection of the Korean historical sources owned by Tenri Central Library.
+CKS annually supports an average of 5 visiting researchers to use these holdings.